ErikaDebelis/MAZE/README.md

 # MAZE (book authored by Christopher Manson)
-#### A web application of the choose-your-own-adventure-type book MAZE by Christopher Manson.A user will be able to navigate the maze by clicking the door number sign.
+#### A web application of the choose-your-own-adventure-type book MAZE by Christopher Manson.
+A user will be able to navigate the maze by clicking the door number sign.
 Will you survive the maze?
 Can you solve the riddle?"

 #### Code authored by Erika Debelis
 #### about the tech: